avantoss/vault-infra/README.md

 ### Automated Unsealing

-We do not support or recommend automated unsealing.
-However, this module makes it relatively easy to implement.
-You would need to modify the bucket permissions to let the Vault service read the unseal keys, and then modify the systemd file to unseal the service after a successful boot.
-A quick search should provide more direction.
+Vault 1.0.0 announced cloud auto unseal using KMS in open source.
+Using this method 'unseal keys' are now 'recovery keys' and unseals will happen automatically with the correct KMS key, permissions, and seal stanza.
+If you are upgrading to 1.0.0 and using this module, see this document for instructions on migrating to auto unseal: <https://www.vaultproject.io/docs/concepts/seal.html#seal-migration>.

 ### Node Failure

 If a node fails or even seals for whatever reason the simplest method of remediation is to simply terminate the instance.
-The ASG will spin up a fresh new instance that you can manually unseal.
+The ASG will spin up a fresh new instance that will unseal automatically.

 ### AZ Failure

 In the event of an AZ failure Vault should automatically fail over to a backup node.
 The primary will start failing health checks, a new leader will be chosen and its health checks will start passing, and traffic will be routed to the new leader.
 This should all occur automatically in less than 60 seconds.
-Since an AZ failure will likely seal the old Vault leader you will need to terminate the failed node and unseal the new node that the ASG created in order to remain HA.

 ### Region Failure